How to Fix Invalid Syntax Error in Python

 SyntaxError: 'break' outside loop

 Due to the wrong usage of the break keyword.
-Brek keyword should be present inside of the loop.
+The Brek keyword should be present inside of the loop.

 Error fixed code